joshuababcock15/pokedex/inspector_test.md

 - [ ] Pokemon are listed from left to right in alphabetical order
 - [ ] Text input field filters out pokemon by starting character
 - [ ] Bottom text bar should have a background color of #000 and opacity of 0.5
-- [ ] Pokemon sprite images should occupy all available space
+- [ ] Pokemon cards dimensions should have a width of 180px and height of 180px